 Mr. Greene received a B.A. from Cornell University in 1989 and a J.D. from the University of Pennsylvania in 1993.
 After a clerkship with Hon.
 Charles Legge of the U.S. District Court for the Northern District of California, he joined Cravath in 1994 and became a partner in 2001.

 Mark Plotkin is a partner in the Washington, DC office of Covington & Burling.
-He has been named a Dealmaker of the Year by The American Lawyer, a Most Valuable Player by Law 360, and a Regulatory and Compliance Trailblazer by The National Law Journal.
-He is top-ranked by Chambers and Partners for his expertise in representing clients before the Committee on Foreign Investment in the United States (CFIUS) as well as for his three decades of experience in handling sophisticated financial services and privacy matters.
+In just the past 12 months, he was named a Dealmaker of the Year by The American Lawyer, a Most Valuable Player by Law 360, and a Regulatory and Compliance Trailblazer by The National Law Journal.
+He also is top-ranked by Chambers and Partners for his expertise in representing clients before the Committee on Foreign Investment in the United States (CFIUS) as well as for his three decades of experience in handling sophisticated financial services and privacy matters.

 In the national security arena, Mr. Plotkin represents clients before the Committee on Foreign Investment in the United States (CFIUS) in obtaining approval for foreign investments in the United States.
 He has negotiated some of the most significant, complex and sensitive national security mitigation agreements with the U.S. government since the terrorist attacks of September 11, 2001.
 To date, Mr. Plotkin has handled transactions with an aggregate market value of well over $200 billion, including many involving advanced weapons systems, classified intelligence activities, and sensitive homeland security features.
 Mr. Plotkin works regularly with senior officials of the Departments of Justice, Homeland Security and Defense, the Federal Bureau of Investigation, the National Security Agency, and other members of the defense and intelligence communities.